MegaScenes/dataset/README.md

 ## Dataset Access via HTTP
 Singular files can be downloaded over HTTP (via `wget` or `curl`) using the base URL `https://megascenes.s3.us-west-2.amazonaws.com/`.

-For instance, [this URL](https://megascenes.s3.us-west-2.amazonaws.com/metadata/subcat/000/007/subcats.json) is a direct download for the subcategory information for scene-ID `7`.
+For instance, https://megascenes.s3.us-west-2.amazonaws.com/metadata/subcat/000/007/subcats.json is a direct download for the subcategory information for scene-ID `7`.

 # Dataset Layout